TeroJii/mtrailz4r/README.md

   - [x] add tests with test data
 - [x] Function for fixing timestamp
   - [x] add tests with test data
-- [ ] Other functions for visualization
+- [ ] Add functions for visualization
+  - [x] Function for plotting most popular routes
 - [x] Add mock data to the package
 - [x] Add a script to prepare mock data
   - [x] check that mock data is ok